Madi Diaz: Music career

 Diaz appeared as a guest on Last Call with Carson Daly on the January 13, 2014, episode.
 She released the single "Stay Together" on July 11, 2014.
 It is the first single off of her album, Phantom, which was released in September 2014.

 The song "The End of the Day", written by Diaz and Sarah Siskind, was featured on the television series Nashville, and is performed by Connie Britton and Charles Esten.

 In 2018, Diaz provided the vocals for Dan Romer's track, "Help Me Faith", from the soundtrack of the videogame, Far Cry 5.

 On February 11, 2021, Anti- Records announced that Diaz had signed with them, alongside the release of her first single with the label titled "Man in Me".
 Diaz released History of a Feeling on August 27, 2021.
 Diaz appeared on National Public Radio's Tiny Desk concert series on March 28, 2022, singing songs from her living room off her History of a Feeling album.
 She was accompanied by Annaliese Kowert, Lydia Luce, Adam Popick, Kaitlyn Raitz, and Kristin Weber.

 In early 2023, Madi Diaz joined Harry Styles's band playing guitar and singing backup vocals for the European leg of Love On Tour.

 Diaz's album, Weird Faith, was released on February 9, 2024.
 It was nominated for a Grammy Award for Best Folk Album and the song "Don't Do Me Good", which featured Kacey Musgraves, was nominated for a Grammy for Best Americana Performance.
 In Spring 2024, Diaz supported her friend Kacey Musgraves on the UK and European legs of her Deeper Well World Tour, and later that year opened for Stephen Sanchez during his show at the Minnesota State Fair.

 Diaz released the first single, "Feel Something", from her upcoming album Fatal Optimist on July 21, 2025.
 Anti- released single "Ambivalence" on August 18 and single "Heavy Metal" on September 15.
 Fatal Optimist, produced by Diaz with Gabe Wax, was released on October 10, 2025.
 Diaz described the album as "the innate hope for something magical.
 It’s the weird faith that kicks in while knowing that there is just plain risk that comes with wanting someone or something.
 It’s when you have no control over the outcome, but still choose to experience every moment that happens, and put your whole heart in it.”
 Diaz started touring in support of the album on October 11, 2025.
-Diaz released a cover album of Blink-182's Enema Of The State, titled Enema Of The Garden State, in November 2025, with all proceeds donated to the Defending our Neighbors Fund, an immigration legal aid charity.
+Diaz released a cover album of Blink-182's Enema of the State, titled Enema of the Garden State, in November 2025, with all proceeds donated to the Defending our Neighbors Fund, an immigration legal aid charity.

+In 2026, Diaz along with Brian Fallon recorded a cover of The Shirelles song "Will You Still Love Me Tomorrow" for the soundtrack to the film Ready or Not 2: Here I Come.